Bobby Orlando: Music career

 Orlando's songs frequently deal with philosophical themes such as "Try It (I'm in Love with a Married Man)", which was given a contemporary twist when it was re-recorded by Pet Shop Boys in 2003 (see Disco 3).
 Many of Orlando's lyrics describe unrequited love, private despair, personal angst and a truth-seeking perspective.
 Orlando frequently etched philosophical maxims into vinyl records featuring his songs; these adages being literally cut into the grooves near the "lead out" and "lock grooves" of the vinyl.

 His music has appeared in numerous motion pictures and tv productions, including A Nightmare on Elm Street 2: Freddy's Revenge, Wigstock: The Movie, Kiss Kiss Bang Bang, Valley Girl, Dark Mirror, Flying, High Risk, Rappin, Underground, This Is The Night, Eric and Gossip Girl.

 French electroclash duo Miss Kittin & the Hacker mention Orlando in their song "Walking in the Sunshine" from their 2001 release, First Album ("I love men like Bobby Orlando / The Flirts composer a long time ago / It makes me laugh a lot, you know / But I don't want to show").

 Orlando has influenced various Eurodisco, tropical house, techno, Italo disco, electronic dance music ("EDM") and hi-NRG releases.
 He has been cited by music historians for his contribution to dance music.

-Recent Work

-In 2025, Bobby O returned to recording with the album Energizer of Purpose, featuring 11 new tracks that continue his signature Hi-NRG sound.
-The album title references an expression Orlando has used since the early 1980s, reflecting his longstanding artistic philosophy and continuing influence on electronic dance music.
+In 2025, Bobby O returned to recording with the album Energizer of Purpose, featuring 11 new tracks.